LiorAvrahami/fishy-game/README.md

 # Some Details
 - movment is smothed out with finit acceleration and viscosity
-- the larger you get, the more sloly you will accelerate
+- the larger you get, the more slowly you will accelerate